CSCfi/csc-user-guide/docs/cloud/tutorials/transfer_data_rahti.md

-# How to transfer data to Rahti
+# How to transfer data to Rahti?

-As discussed in the [available storage options](../rahti/storage/index.md) article, it is possible store data using a persistent volume, or using a object storage service like [Allas](/data/Allas/).
+As discussed in the [available storage options](../../storage/) article, it is possible store data using a persistent volume, or using a object storage service like [Allas](/data/Allas/).

 ## to a Persistent Volume